OS2fleetoptimiser/OS2fleetoptimiser-project-setup/README.md

 > [!NOTE]
 > # <mark>Setup Phase Finished</mark>
 >
 > *The initial setup of repositories and infrastructure for **FleetOptimizer** was completed in January 2025.
-As a result, this repositpry containing the issue tracker for these initial tasks has been archived.*
+As a result, this repository containing the issue tracker for these initial tasks has been archived.*

 <br>